Dr. Asarch’s Article About Dry Skin Picked up by Beautyinforum

 Wear Gloves- Wear gloves or mittens if you’re going to be outdoors.
 Also wear gloves when you are touching harsh chemicals, such as home cleaning products.
 Even washing the dishes can cause further dryness and chapping.

 Wear cotton and other natural fibers: Wool, synthetics, or other fabrics can be scratchy and irritating.

 Avoid Hot Baths and Showers: The intense heat of a hot shower or bath actually breaks down the lipid barriers in the skin, which can lead to a loss of moisture.
 Instead choose warm water.

 You can have soft, hydrated hands in the winter.
 The key is prevention.
 Start now!

-About the Author: Dr. Richard Asarch, M.D., heads the Asarch Center for Dermatology and Laser in Denver, CO, its accompanying state-of-the-art DermaSpa and is an Associate Clinical Professor for the Dept. of Dermatology at the University of Colorado Health Sciences Center.
+About the Author: Dr. Richard Asarch, M.D., heads the Asarch Dermatology and Laser in Denver, CO, its accompanying state-of-the-art DermaSpa and is an Associate Clinical Professor for the Dept. of Dermatology at the University of Colorado Health Sciences Center.
 As one of America’s top medical doctors, Dr. Asarch has spent over 35 years in practice evaluating and adopting the latest advances in cosmetic dermatology.
 His experience and continued dedication to scientifically-based innovations has led to the creation of DERMAspaRx, a comprehensive line of products designed to meet the needs of individual skin types.